Forensic Science Regulator

-The Forensic Science Regulator Act 2021 made the role of the Forensic Science Regulator a statutory one and requires the Regulator to prepare and publish a code of practice.
-The Act also introduces new statutory powers for the Regulator to investigate and issues compliance notices where they have concerns about how a forensic science activity is being conducted.

 The first Forensic Science Regulator was Andrew Rennison.
 Dr Gillian Tully was appointed to hold the post for three years from November 2014.
 In November 2017 Dr Tully was re-appointed for a further three years until November 2020.
 In her 2018 annual report, Tully urged the UK Government to put the role of the Forensic Science Regulator on a statutory footing.

+The Forensic Science Regulator Act 2021 made the role of the Forensic Science Regulator a statutory body and requires the Regulator to prepare and publish a code of practice and allows the regulator to shut down labs that do not meet quality standards.
+The Act also introduces new statutory powers for the Regulator to investigate and issues compliance notices where they have concerns about how a forensic science activity is being conducted.
+The statutory code of practice was published in 2023.

+The regulator and its regulations has been criticised for being overly burdensome and for too much time being spent on compliance.